Are you looking for a free and easy crochet baby blanket pattern?

 - how to crochet a blanket using simple moss stitch

 - a step-by-step tutorial for an easy-to-crochet moss stitch baby blanket pattern in 4 colors

 - how to make a tassel and secure the end tails

-Preparing for Baby Blanket Crochet Project
+Preparing for Moss Stitch Blanket Project

-The whole blanket is crocheted in moss stitch which is beginner-friendly crochet stitch and is perfect for baby blanket patterns as it looks the same on both sides.
+The whole blanket is crocheted in moss stitch which is beginner-friendly crochet stitch and is perfect for DIY baby blanket patterns as it looks the same on both sides.
 Moss Stitch sometimes also called “Crochet Granite Stitch”.
 If you want to repeat the exact look of our featured blanket, you’d need to get Vanna’s Choice Lion Brand Yarn: 3 skeins in white and 1 skein each in sage, grey marble, and silver heather.

 - 3 skeins of Vanna’s Choice Lion Brand Yarn, white

 - 1 skein of Vanna’s Choice Lion Brand Yarn, sage

 - 1 skein of Vanna’s Choice Lion Brand Yarn, grey marble

 - 1 skein of Vanna’s Choice Lion Brand Yarn, silver heather